A linear algebra-based approach to understanding the relation between the winding number and zero-energy edge states: Conclusion

 \section{Conclusion}

-In this work, we commenced with the fact that for any bulk Hamiltonian, the winding number can be linked to a complex polynomial $P_c$.
+In this work, we commenced with the fact that for any Bloch Hamiltonian that respects chiral symmetry, its winding number can be linked to a complex polynomial $P_c$.
 More specifically, each root of $P_c$ with an absolute value less than 1 contributes its multiplicity to the winding number.
-Subsequently, by truncating the real-space Hamiltonian—derived through the inverse Fourier transformation of the bulk Hamiltonian described in the chiral basis—without breaking unit cells, we equip the system with zero-energy edge states in the thermodynamic limit.
+Subsequently, by truncating the real-space Hamiltonian—derived through the inverse Fourier transformation of the Bloch Hamiltonian described in the chiral basis—without breaking unit cells, we equip the system with zero-energy edge states in the thermodynamic limit.
 These zero-energy edge states can be given by solving a regular matrix pencil, where the finite eigenvalues of this regular matrix pencil and their algebraic multiplicities are determined by the roots of $P_c$ and their multiplicities.
 After transforming this matrix pencil into Weierstrass canonical form, a matrix difference equation emerges.
 Since this transformation is an invertible linear transformation, each converged non-trivial linear independent solution of the corresponding matrix difference equation can represent a zero-energy edge state.
 Finally, by considering that the boundary conditions generate the largest number of linearly independent equations, we can see the number of remaining converged linearly independent solutions are characterized by the winding number as stated in eq.~\eqref{general BBC for left edge} and \eqref{general BBC for right edge}.
 Therefore, the bulk-boundary correspondence is established.
-It's worth noting that, due to the fact that the boundary conditions don't always impose the most restrictions, 1$d$ systems with chiral symmetry may harbor zero-energy edge states not characterized by the winding number.
+It's worth noting that, because boundary conditions don't always impose the most restrictions, 1$d$ systems with chiral symmetry may harbor zero-energy edge states not characterized by the winding number.
 We refer to these zero-energy edge states as trivial zero-energy edge states since they can be eliminated by introducing certain hopping terms without breaking chiral symmetry and closing the bulk gap.